On-site Training Course Site Preparations

 Facilities Needed

-• HDMI or VGA projector and screen
+• HDMI connection to large monitors or projector and screen

 • White board (or flip chart) and markers